SillyTavern/Extension-ImageMetadataViewer/README.md

 View metadata of enlarged images attached to a chat.
 Doesn't work with images inserted via Markdown.

-Supported: PNG with tEXt chunks.
+Supported: Most image formats with EXIF metadata or PNG tEXt chunks.

 ## Installation